 4 Different Leadership Styles

-Several years ago I came across four definitions of leadership styles while I was trying to help my congregation develop a small group ministry.
+Several years ago I came across four definitions of leadership styles while helping my congregation develop a small group ministry.

-These definitions can be helpful for anyone trying to grow skills as a leader.
+These definitions can give insight for anyone trying to grow skills as a leader.
 The big question is “What kind of leader am I?”

 Here are four types of differing leadership styles.
 Which one are you?